awohns/unified_genealogy_paper/all-data/README.md

 We assume that all commands are run **within** this directory.

-Note: The Afanasievo datasets must be separately downloaded from [here](https://reichdata.hms.harvard.edu/pub/datasets/release/wohn_2021_phasedAfanasievo/).
+Note: the Afanasievo datasets are downloaded from [here](https://reichdata.hms.harvard.edu/pub/datasets/release/wohn_2021_phasedAfanasievo/).

 ## Requirements